philjones88/jElementExpander/README.md

 // elements to find, and add the read more/less link BEFORE.
-// The first occurance gets the read more/less link. elementsToBreatAt : ['H2', 'UL'],
+// The first occurance gets the read more/less link.
+// If the first element matches, it won't count that one but the next. elementsToBreatAt : ['H2', 'UL'],

 // Text for when the content is hidden